-On June 1, 2004, unsecured 20-year term promissory notes were issued to the City of Markham in the amounts of \$78.2MM and \$67.9MM respectively.
+On June 1, 2004, unsecured 20-year term promissory notes were issued to the City of Vaughan and the City of Markham in the amounts of \$78.2MM and \$67.9MM respectively.

-On December 31, 2008, an unsecured 16-year term promissory note was study to the City of Barrie in the amount of \$20MM, replacing the existing promissory note is unable to the predecessor corporation, Barrie Hydro Distribution Inc.
+On December 31, 2008, an unsecured 16-year term promissory note was issued to the City of Barrie in the amount of \$20MM, replacing the existing promissory note issued to the predecessor corporation, Barrie Hydro Distribution Inc.